There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 - Service station locations

-Green rectangles are for A-roads:
+Green rectangle road signs are for A-roads:

 - A-road directions